kaixuannnn/ts-learning-part1/README.md

 1. it onlny available in Typescript, we cant find in Javascript, it is just an array
 2. try to retricts your tuples with 2 values

+7 - Enum

+1. We normally use Pascal Convention to declare the enum variable